happybono/SonataSmooth/README.md

 - **Savitzky‑Golay Filtering** excels in preserving wave shapes, trends, and mixed frequencies : ideal for scientific data or smooth curves.

 ## What Is Pascal's Triangle?
-Pascal’s Triangle is a triangle of numbers built like this :
+Pascal's Triangle is a triangle of numbers built like this :

 - Start with `1` at the top.
 - Each new row adds two numbers from the row above to get a new one.